stevemats/Chi-Mailer/README.md

 ### USAGE:

-Chi_Mailer is a  python script to for mass mailing.
-With it you can forget the hastle of having to mail messages an email after an email.
+Chi_Mailer is a  python script essential for mass mailing.
+With it you can forget the hustle of having to mail messages an email after another when you have a large list.
 You can just write your message one and the email we'll automate the rest at your comfort.
 All you have to do is geek with chi_mailer, take a cup of coffee all whatever you use, and the rest we'll be done for you.

 # New Features!
  - Ability to send bulk/mass emails
- - Abilty to input your server's credential at script startup so that you don't have to stress yourself with script alteration.
+ - Input your server's credential at script startup so that you don't have to stress yourself with script alteration.
- - Ability to hide your server credential at input to avoid bad spectator eyes from seeing your password.
+ - Hides Server passwords at input.
  - Ability to use the script with or with no python knowledge.

 # Installation